Arts Take the Main Stage in Glasgow, KY

 “The gallery was very much needed," says painter Sally Puntel, known for her horse and animal-themed works.
 "Glasgow was known as a sleepy, farming community, and this really broadened the county’s horizons.
 So many people come in, take time to look, and while it’s great to sell, it’s also wonderful to hear ‘Oh, I really like that!’ as people, especially children, look around and experience it.”

 212 On the Main offers classes, including pottery and watercolor, for children and adults.
 Guild members have opportunities to display their artwork in the gallery and make sales.
 The artists are juried.
 Members donate half a day monthly to work in the gallery.
-In addition to selling paintings, prints and drawings, the gallery offers pottery, fine woodwork, jewelry and fiber arts that Brogan, a watercolor artist herself, says is high and very original.
+In addition to selling paintings, prints and drawings, the gallery offers pottery, fine woodwork, jewelry and fiber arts that Brogan, a watercolor artist herself, says are high quality and very original.

 “Everyone is so enthusiastic,” Brogan says.
 “It’s not hard to get them to volunteer time, and we have a volunteer gallery manager each month.”